-Much too often we see organizations where there are many handovers end to end from understanding there is a customer need to actually delivering something to solve the customer need.
-This is one problem that causes not only long lead time, but also it kills innovation and it often result in the wrong solutions.
+Much too often we see organizations where there are many handovers end to end from understanding there is a customer need to actually delivering something to solve it.
+This situation causes not only long lead times, but it also kills innovation and it often result in delivery of the wrong solution.
 The reason is that we too often don’t understand the complexity of the problem, and treat it as a simple or complicated problem.
-To enable changed thinking and also a change in behaviour, we created these cards.
+To enable a change in thinking around how to solve different problems and also a change in behaviour, we created these cards.

-We are all as humans eager to go in to the “solution domain” to early, it´s just human and we´ve all done it.
-Perhaps because it´s much more fun to ideate, and often that’s also what we get rewarded for.
+We are all as humans eager to move in to the “solution domain” to early, it´s just human, and we´ve all done it.
+Perhaps because it´s much more fun to ideate.
+And often that’s also what we get rewarded for.
 This makes us often solve either the wrong problem, or find the wrong solution – both leaving us without impact.
 When solving complex problems it is important to stay in the “problem domain” for a bit to learn about the problem, the context and the people who has the problem.

-When we work in Agile teams we need to find ways to take in both complex not yet solved problems in to the sprint, as well as deliver on those already discovered solutions that we know will work.
-Often we call this continuously discovery & delivery-something many Agile teams struggle with since the ordinary scrum way to do estimates in story points does’t help teams stay in the problem domain, but often forces them to move in to the solution domain premature.
-Asking teams to estimate solutions creates a fixed mindset apposed to a growth mindset which is what we need to be able to build an innovating learning culture, otherwise the problem will show when the team try to build it, making it take longer, or when the customer uses the solution making them call customer service complaining, or leaving the service.
+When we work in Agile teams we need to find ways to take in both complex, not yet solved problems, in to the sprint, as well as deliver on those already discovered solutions that we know will work.
+Often we call this continuously discovery & delivery, -something many Agile teams struggle with since the ordinary scrum way to do estimates in story points does not help teams stay in the problem domain, but often forces them to move in to the solution domain premature.
+Asking teams to estimate solutions creates a fixed mindset opposed to a growth mindset which is what we need to be able to build an innovating learning culture, otherwise the problem will show when the team try to build it, making it take longer to deliver, or when the customer uses the solution making them call customer service complaining, or leaving the service.

 How can you use them?

-You can of course use them any way you like, but and we´ve already seen teams find new innovative ways to use them.
-Our initial idea was that the team plays one and one, just as with regular scrum planing poker, but first they figure out in what domain they are in, obvious, complicated or complex – and then, they can choose between cards in that range, story points in the obvious domain, T-shirt sizes in the complicated domain – or just time boxes in the complex domain.
-This enables the team to start experimenting in time boxes to figure out the problem, test solutions & then start to build & deliver when they know they have solved the business problem.
+You can of course use them any way you like, we´ve already seen teams find new innovative ways to use them.
+Our initial idea was that the team plays one and one, just as with regular scrum planning poker, but first they figure out in what domain the problem is in, obvious, complicated or complex – and then, they can choose between cards in that range, story points in the obvious domain, T-shirt sizes in the complicated domain – or just time boxes in the complex domain.
+This enables the team to start experimenting in time boxes to figure out the problem, test solutions & then start to build & deliver when they know they have solved the business and user problem.

-To enable everyone to do the estimation someone with insight in the business problem (the PO or the customer perhaps) needs to describe what it is about and asnwer any questions the team might have.
+To enable everyone to do the estimation someone with insight in the business/user problem (the PO, customer service or the customer perhaps) needs to describe what it is about and answer any questions the team might have.

-It´s important that each and every person first think by them selves of what domain the item might be in, we need to get every ones view on what they believe it is.
+It´s important that each and every person first think by themselves of what domain the item might be in since we need to get everyone’s view on what they believe it is.
 That´s the true value of a cross functional team.
-Then when every one have shown their cards, you have the discussion between the people furthest apart in domains to see what they have perceived differently, and then furthest apart within the domain chosen by the team.
+Then when every one have shown their domain cards, you have the discussion between the people furthest apart in domains to see what they have perceived differently, and then the team agrees on a domain and run it again now picking the size card within that domain – and you have people furthest apart within the domain discuss again – and then you agree as a team.

-When doing this “estimation” it might be that you need to invite other people then just the team, you need to get the people closest to the customer to join in to make this work, so invite your client, the stake holders, the UX and design people, the architect and others who might be involved to deliver customer value end to end if they are not already part of your team (then you might notice that they need to be in your teams process some how ;).
+When doing this “estimation” it might be that you need to invite other people then just the team, you need to get the people closest to the customer to join in to make this work, as well as all parts of the solution.
+So invite your client, the stakeholders, the UX and design people, the architect and others who might be involved to deliver customer value end to end if they are not already part of your team (then you might notice that they need to be in your teams process some how :).

-Also we believe it´s a good idea to do an experienced based exercise with the people you have invited for this the first time, to first experience the different domains and then also get the theory behind them to understand what the different domains really mean.
+We believe it´s a good idea to do an experienced based exercise with the people you have invited for this the first time, to first understand by experience the different domains and then also get the theory behind them to understand what the different domains really mean.
 You find the description of such a great exercise, and the Cynefin poster in high resolution for printout here >

 Background story – and soon the cards will be in our Webshop